-Students should only be absent if they are very ill, are legally required to work remotely or there are serious circumstances that the academy considers extenuating.
-Holidays and absences for any reason other than the aforementioned, during term time, will not be authorised.
-Medical evidence may be required for absence that occurs on the last or first day of a half-term.

-Where a parent/carer decides a child is too unwell to attend the academy, they are expected to call the academy before 8.00am on each day of absence, leaving a message which includes the name of the student, year group, tutor group, reason for absence and expected return date.
-Where this does not happen and a student does not arrive at the academy, the academy will endeavour to make contact with home.
-The responsibility lays with the parent or carer to contact the academy in the event of non-attendance.
-Sixth form students are permitted to leave the academy between 12.40 and 2.30pm should their timetable allow.
+- 25.3.1 Students should only be absent if they are very ill, are legally required to work remotely or there are serious circumstances that the Academy considers extenuating.
+Holidays and absences for any reason other than the aforementioned, during term time, will not be permitted.
+Medical evidence may be required for absences that occur on the last or first day of a half-term. - 25.3.2 Where a parent/carer decides a child is too unwell to attend the Academy, they are expected to call the Academy before 8.00am on each day of absence, leaving a message which includes the name of the student, year group, tutor group, reason for absence and expected return date.
+Where this does not happen and a student does not arrive at the academy, a phone call will be made firstly, to parental contacts, and then to all other contacts if necessary, using the details held on the Academy's management information system, SIMS, in order to determine the student's whereabouts. - 25.3.3 If the Academy is concerned about the safety and wellbeing of a student who has not attended, external agencies may be contacted including the police and Children's Social Care. - 25.3.4 Once a student returns to the Academy following an absence, they should bring a note from a parent/carer informing the Academy of the date/s and reason for the absence.
+The Academy will decide, based on the information they hold, whether the absence was reasonable, and decide whether to record the absence as authorised, or unauthorised and the appropriate code used to record the absence on the register.
+A member of staff such as the Form Tutor, Head of Year or Attendance and Welfare Officer will add a comment on the day of the absence, which details the reason given for the absence. - 25.3.5 Parents/Carers should endeavour to arrange all medical appointments outside of academy hours.
+Where this is not possible, parents should provide their child with the medical letter which details the appointment.
+The student should then see their Head of Year at least 24 hours in advance, at break time, so the appointments can be authorised and permission to sign out of the Academy can be written into the Student's Planner.

+25.3.6 Sixth form students are permitted to leave the Academy between 12.20 and 14.05 should their timetable allow.
 It is the expectation that they return following the lunch period.

-If the academy is concerned about the safety and wellbeing of a student who is not in school, external agencies may be contacted this includes the police and Children's Social Care.

-Once a student returns to the academy following an absence, they should bring a note from a parent/carer informing the academy of the date/s and reason for the absence.
-The academy will decide, based on the information they hold, whether the absence was reasonable, and decide whether to record the absence as authorised, or unauthorised.

-Parents/Carers should endeavour to arrange all medical appointments outside of academy hours.
-Where this is not possible, parents should provide their child with the medical letter which details the appointment.
-The student should then see their Head of Year at least 24 hours in advance, at break time, so the appointments can be authorised and permission to sign out of the academy can be written into the Student Planner.